evyatar9/Writeups/HackTheBox/Armageddon/README.md

 [brucetherealadmin@armageddon ~]$
 ```

-Snap is In an attempt to simplify packaging applications on Linux systems, various new competing standards are emerging.
+Snap is an attempt to simplify the process of packaging applications on Linux systems, and as a result, new competing standards are emerging.

-We can find exploit for ```snap```, Read about that here [https://shenaniganslabs.io/2019/02/13/Dirty-Sock.html](https://shenaniganslabs.io/2019/02/13/Dirty-Sock.html).
+It is possible to find exploits for Snap, such as the one described in this article: https://shenaniganslabs.io/2019/02/13/Dirty-Sock.html.

-We can get snap payload from the following link [https://github.com/initstring/dirty_sock/blob/master/dirty_sockv2.py](https://github.com/initstring/dirty_sock/blob/master/dirty_sockv2.py) lines 50 to 66 which its contains empty package with code inside:
+The payload for this exploit can be obtained from the following link: https://github.com/initstring/dirty_sock/blob/master/dirty_sockv2.py:

 ```python
 TROJAN_SNAP = ('''